eye-wave/greasy-fork/scripts/builder/README.md

   -o, --output <OUTPUT>      build output path
   -m, --manifest <MANIFEST>  manifest file with required metadata

+  --watch                    watch for changes

+  --web                      serve file on a web server -p --port                  port number of the web server

   --no-build                 don't bundle the code, just embed the manifest.
                              it copies unmodified input with manifest at the top into specified output